SSanjay0614/Drug-Forge/README.md

-Drug Forge
+# Drug Forge: AI/ML-Driven Drug Discovery Platform

-Problem Statement
+## Problem Statement
-Drug discovery is a long, complex, and costly process involving various stages, from identifying potential drug targets to testing for safety and efficacy.
-Traditional methods rely heavily on manual testing, trial-and-error approaches, and the development of assays for drug properties like solubility, toxicity, and molecular binding.
-This slows down the process, increases costs, and may not cover all potential drug candidates efficiently.
+Drug discovery is a long and expensive process, involving many trial-and-error experiments to assess the properties of potential drug molecules.
+Traditional approaches require manual testing of ADMET (Absorption, Distribution, Metabolism, Excretion, and Toxicity) properties, drug-target binding, and molecular interactions, which can take years and cost billions of dollars.
+The lack of predictive tools adds to this challenge, making the early stages of drug development highly inefficient.

-Solution
+## Solution
-Drug Forge aims to accelerate and optimize the drug discovery process by leveraging AI/ML models to predict critical drug properties in silico, reducing the need for manual experimentation.
-Our platform provides scientists and researchers with powerful tools to predict key features like ADMET properties, drug-target interactions, and molecular docking scores.
-These predictions streamline decision-making, reducing both time and cost during the early stages of drug development.
+**Drug Forge** is a machine learning-powered web platform that accelerates drug discovery by providing key insights into the properties of molecules, without the need for manual assays.
+Our platform enables scientists to predict crucial drug features like ADMET properties, drug-target binding scores, and activity against specific biological targets.